-Note: For all of Question 8, please draw alternating single and double bonds in your answers as depicted in the examples of carbohelicene.
+Note: For all of Question 8, please draw alternating single and double bonds in your answers to the problems as depicted in the examples of carbohelicene.
 Do not use circles for conjugated π systems.

-A.1 Draw the structures of A - C .
-Stereoisomers should be distinguished.
-9pt A.2 Attempts to synthesize [5]carbohelicene from the same phosphonium salt and an appropriate starting compound resulted in the formation of only a trace amount of [5]carbohelicene.
-Instead, product D whose molecular weight was 2 Da lower than that of [5]carbohelicene was formed.
-The 1 H NMR chemical shifts of D are listed below.
-Draw the structure of D .
-[D (δ , ppm in CS 2 , r.t.), 8.85 (2H), 8.23 (2H), 8.07 (2H), 8.01 (2H), 7.97 (2H), 7.91 (2H)] Зрt
+A.1 Draw the structures of A-C. Stereoisomers should be distinguished.
+9pt A.2 Attempts to synthesize [5]carbohelicene from the same phosphonium salt and an appropriate starting compound resulted in the formation of only a trace amount of [5]carbohelicene, instead affording product D whose molecular weight was 2 Da lower than that of [5]carbohelicene.
+The 1H NMR chemical shifts of D are listed below.
+Draw the structure of D. [D (δ, ppm in CS2, r.t.), 8.85 (2H), 8.23 (2H), 8.07 (2H), 8.01 (2H), 7.97 (2H), 7.91 (2H)]

-[5]- and larger [n]carbohelicenes have helical chirality.
-Interconversion between enantiomers of these helicenes is significantly slow at room temperature.
+[5]- and larger [n]carbohelicenes have helical chirality and interconversion between enantiomers of these helicenes is significantly slow at room temperature.
 The chirality of [n]carbohelicenes is defined as (M) or (P) as shown below.